winiesom/sesc-finance-portal/README.md

 ## sesc-finance-portal

+## Open terminal cd server:
 ## Check README.md in server directory for instructions to setup the server

+## Open terminal cd frontend:
-## Check README.md in the client directory for instructions to setup the client
+## Check README.md in the frontend directory for instructions to setup the client